-As a full time employee you can expect a wide variety of benefits.
-There’s medical, dental and life insurance, a 401K plan and much more.
-There’s even a contract renewal bonus that could make you over $2,000 each year just for staying with Nurses PRN.
+As a full-time employee, you can expect a wide variety of benefits.
+There’s medical, dental and life insurance, a 401k plan and much more.
+There’s even a contract renewal bonus just for staying with Nurses PRN.
 Check out our full list of benefits here!

 We would love to tell you YES!
 But, we strongly encourage that you seek assistance from a tax professional around the matter.
 Looking for more information right away?
 Please visit the exciting world of the IRS at https://www.gsa.gov/travel/plan-book/per-diem-rates

 You can easily submit your timesheet by uploading it to the Workforce Portal, emailing an image of your timesheet to firstname.lastname@example.org or faxing a copy of your timesheet to 800.530.8379.

 How frustrating!
 We are here to help.
 Be sure to install Adobe Flash Player to your computer.
 If you are using Internet Explorer use this link to download it: http://get.adobe.com/flashplayer/.
 Next, un-check “optional offers”, unless you plan on using Google Chrome as a second web browser!
 Our IT team strongly encourages everyone to have a 2nd browser back-up (cough)…Mozilla Firefox or Google Chrome.
 Good news, if you are already using Google Chrome – Adobe Flash Player is already installed – woohoo!

 Yes, you can!
 It is quite easy – just refer one of your nursing friends to us.
 Earn $2 for every hour that they work up to 250 hours – easy way to make $500!
 Know an awesome nurse(s) you want to refer?
 Check out our refer a friend page for more details!

 When you tell our staffers that you are available, be prepared to take the call at confirmation time and ready to work the shift.
 If you are unsure or do not want to be booked for that shift, then please do not give your availability for that date.